zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - Cannon
 - Bamboo ladders

+### Elemental Mastery

+This does two things:

+1.  **Elemental Redirect+:** Same as Elemental Redirect, except if you roll higher than the attack roll, you can choose to spend 1 Chi point to redirect the attack to any other target within the range of the original attack from yourself.
+If it is equal or lower, you simply redirect it as normal.
+2.  **Elemental Block+:** Same as Elemental Block, except if you roll higher than the attack roll, you can choose to spend 1 Chi point to gamble "absorbing" the elemental attack for bonus Chi equal to it's spell cast level and no higher than your max Chi points, otherwise you will fail in absorbing the elemental attack and will take half damage of the attack.
+If it is equal or lower, you simply redirect it as normal.

+You can only do either of these once per short rest.

 ### Intense Release

 Starting at 5th level, if you are restrained in any way, you can cause your body to reach extremely high temperatures to break the bonds as an action.
 Metal bonds, like handcuffs, may take several minutes or maybe hours to break, up to the DM.
 This ability can also be used so that if anyone makes physical contact with you, they will take 1d6 points of Fire damage.
 This buff lasts for 1 hour, or you can cancel it without taking an action.
-It can instead be used to create an explosion around you as an action.
+It can instead be used to create an explosion around you.
 It has a 15 foot radius centered on you, dealing 6d8 damage to all creatures and objects within the radius besides you.
 You must complete a long rest before using this feature again.

+### Hybrid Bending

+Cool new stuff, need to write up! <!-- TODO -->

 ## Fire Bending (Level 1+)